All posts

 1. Self-Employment Tax Deduction

-When you're self-employed, you pay both the employer and employee portions of Social Security and Medicare taxes - a combined 15.3% on your net earnings.
-The good news: the IRS lets you deduct the employer-equivalent portion (7.65%) from your adjusted gross income.
+Self-employed workers pay both the employer and employee portions of Social Security and Medicare taxes, a combined 15.3% on net earnings.
+The IRS lets you deduct the employer-equivalent portion (7.65%) from your adjusted gross income.

 2. Home Office Deduction